Are you looking to freshen up the smell of your home?

 And, there’s a reason tea tree oil is so popular with beauty gurus.

 This essential oil boosts wound healing and fight acne.

 Plus, it acts as a natural hand sanitizer, insect repellent, and deodorant, and it can even be used as an antiseptic solution to treat minor cuts and burns.

 Tea tree oil also has an incredibly fresh odor that makes it a great natural air freshener.

 All you need to do is add a few drops of tea tree oil to a spray bottle of water, and you’ll be good to go.

 Here’s how to make Hand Sanitizer Gel:

 The Quick Hand Sanitizer Gel Recipe

-Isopropyl alcohol ( must be at least 60 percent alcohol to be effective)
+Isopropyl alcohol ( must be at least 60 percent alcohol to be effective, according to the CDC)